csariyildiz/csariyildiz.github.io/_posts/linux/rhel/2024-07-06-07-rhel-processes-and-basic-monitoring.md

 ```

-The information you provided indicates the system's uptime, which is the duration for which the system has been running since its last reboot.
+The information indicates the system's uptime, which is the duration for which the system has been running since its last reboot.
 In this case the system has been up for 1 hour, 19 minutes.
 There are currently 3 users logged in.
 The load average values indicate the system's average workload over the last 1, 5, and 15 minutes, respectively.

 In this case, the load averages are 0.03, 0.03, and 0.00.
 These values represent a relatively low system load, suggesting that the system is not heavily loaded.
-The load average, as displayed in the output you provided (0.03, 0.03, 0.00), represents the average number of processes in a runnable or uninterruptible state over a certain period of time.
+The load average, as displayed in the output provided (0.03, 0.03, 0.00), represents the average number of processes in a runnable or uninterruptible state over a certain period of time.
 In Unix-like operating systems, including Linux, the load average is a measure of system activity.

 The load average values are typically displayed for three different time intervals 1 minute, 5 minutes, and 15 minutes.
 Each value represents the average number of processes in the system's run queue over the specified time interval.